-The changes to permitted development rights for agricultural buildings which came into force in April 2018 have led to an increased number of clients looking for finance to convert agricultural buildings to residential and commercial uses.
+Changes to permitted development rights for agricultural buildings which came into force in April '18 led to an increased number of clients looking for finance to convert agricultural buildings to residential and commercial uses.

 Converting farm buildings brings a number of benefits to farms and estates says Rob Lister, Director at R&BS, “The planning changes have provided opportunities to convert suitable buildings into dwellings for key workers or family members without full planning permission.
 Creating on-farm accommodation for the younger generation or for retiring family members makes passing the farm onto the next generation an easier step.”